 “You simply get our cocktails in bottles, pop the corks and pour into glasses for a contact-free bar.”

-A recent study by Bridebook claims that around 64% of weddings in 2020 will either be cancelled or postponed as a result of coronavirus.
-That’s a lot of weddings to have to reschedule in an already popular 2021 wedding season.
+A study by Bridebook claims that around 64% of weddings in 2020 were either cancelled or postponed as a result of coronavirus.
+That’s a lot of weddings to have to reschedule in 2021 and into 2022.

-This will mean, not only will your Saturdays be booked up with nuptials, but more and more people will be opting for weekday weddings to avoid an even longer delay to their big day.
+Not only are your Saturdays likely to be booked up with nuptials, but more and more people will be opting for weekday weddings to avoid an even longer delay to their big day.

 “Due to the inevitable build-up of weddings meant to take place in 2020, it’s best to start planning those outfits ahead already,” explains Charlotte Ricard-Quesada, founder of La Fête.